-- a.
-Working with relevant stakeholders in completing or coordinating privacy audits or other assurance activities at NSW Treasury to check that it is meeting its privacy obligations, - b.
-Drafting or reviewing privacy documentation, such as privacy policies and collection notices, - c.
+- Working with relevant stakeholders in completing or coordinating privacy audits or other assurance activities at NSW Treasury to check that it is meeting its privacy obligations, - b.
+Drafting or reviewing privacy documentation, such as privacy policies and collection notices. - c.
 Identifying opportunities to improve privacy practices, - d.
-Coordinating privacy training, and other activities to promote privacy awareness for staff - 3.
+Coordinating privacy training and other activities to promote staff privacy awareness - 3.
 Liaison Officer between NSW Treasury, the Privacy Commissioner's Office and members of the public when it comes to Internal Reviews: - a.
 Responding to queries about NSW Treasury's privacy practices from members of the public, - b.
 Handling privacy complaints that NSW Treasury receives directly.
 This may include investigating whether NSW Treasury has interfered with someone's privacy and trying to resolve the complaint, - c.
 Liaising with IPC and Office of the Australian Information Commissioner (OAIC) about data breach notifications, privacy complaints or significant projects, - d.
 Assessing whether requests from other organisations to share personal information that NSW Treasury holds are permitted under privacy law.

-The role of Privacy Coordinator within NSW Treasury is undertaken by the Special Counsel and Lead Associate Director, Governance, Ethics, & Integrity (GE&I) within the Office of General Counsel.
+The role of Privacy Coordinator within NSW Treasury is undertaken by the Special Counsel and Lead Associate Director, Governance, Ethics, & Integrity (GE&I).